Reasons to buy a property in Santa Maria Maior, Lisbon

 Among Lisbon’s illustrious and sought-after neighborhoods, one of the most all-encompassing is that of Santa Maria Maior.
-This central district comprises a handful of attractive areas such as Alfama, Baixa, Sé, Castelo/Moraria, and Rossio, overlapping but changing only slightly in landscape and city views.
+This central district comprises a handful of attractive areas such as Alfama, Baixa, Sé, Castelo/Mouraria, and Rossio, overlapping but changing only slightly in landscape and city views.
 From the acme of the castle-topped hill to the coast of Alfama, choosing a Santa Maria Maior property serves myriad interests.

 Santa Maria Maior Property: The Basics